hexagon-engine/ege/README.md

 ## Description
 Extendable Game Engine (EGE) is a framework for creating games.
 The engine aims to be focused on secure and efficient networking system.
 It will be a part of Hexagon Engine (pack with framework, 3D library and IDE).

-The engine is now depending on SFML (so it's not fully 'from scratch'), but I will replace SFML and its dependencies with own written replacements - the engine will be only OS-dependent.
+The engine is now depending on SFML (so it's not fully 'from scratch'), but I will replace SFML and its dependencies with own written replacements - the engine will be (almost) only OS-dependent.

 ## Modules / Features
 * **asyncLoop** - Asynchronous (and thread-safe) implementation of Event Loop